FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models: Introduction

-To address the above limitations and comprehensively answer the above questions, we propose \textbf{\texttt{FLoRIST}}, a novel framework for \underline{F}ederated \underline{Lo}w-\underline{R}ank \underline{I}ntegration with \underline{S}ingular value \underline{T}hresholding.
+To address the above limitations and comprehensively answer the above questions, we propose \texttt{FLoRIST}, a novel framework for \underline{F}ederated \underline{Lo}w-\underline{R}ank \underline{I}ntegration with \underline{S}ingular value \underline{T}hresholding.
 Instead of building and decomposing the full-weight update into multiple global adapters, \texttt{FLoRIST} performs aggregation directly in the low-rank latent space by operating on the stacked client adapters.
 It then applies an energy-based threshold to retain only the most significant singular values, producing compact pair of global low-rank adapters shared by all clients, that match or exceed the performance of larger baselines.
 Our layer-wise rank analysis further reveals that different layers, and even different attention projections (e.g., \texttt{q\_proj} vs. \texttt{v\_proj}), have varying intrinsic dimensionalities, many of which are significantly lower than commonly assumed.
-We also introduce two threshold-variants: \texttt{FLoRIST-O}, optimized for higher performance, and \texttt{FLoRIST-E}, for achieving improved communication efficiency than baselines.
-Main contributions are as follows: \begin{enumerate} \item We propose \texttt{FLoRIST}, a federated fine-tuning framework that performs accurate and compact aggregation in the low-rank latent space, supporting heterogeneous client ranks, and achieving higher communication efficiency. \item We introduce a computationally fast SVD-based aggregation scheme that avoids constructing the full-weight update matrix.
-By employing singular value thresholding, it optimally selects the unified global adapter rank to balance performance and communication efficiency. \item We provide empirical evidence, including a fine-grained layer-wise analysis, that demonstrates the low intrinsic dimensionality of the aggregated local adapters, revealing that some layers require ranks as low as 2--10, even when clients use ranks up to 64, thereby motivating construction of low-rank unified global adapters. \item We are the first to compare and contrast various federated LoRA fine-tuning methods in literature where we empirically demonstrate that \texttt{FLoRIST} achieves higher communication efficiency and comparable to superior performance than state-of-the-art methods such as FedIT, FFA-LoRA, FLoRA, and FlexLoRA across multiple datasets and LLM architectures. \end{enumerate}
+Main contributions are as follows: \begin{enumerate} \item We propose \texttt{FLoRIST}, a federated fine-tuning framework for accurate and compact aggregation in the low-rank latent space, supporting heterogeneous client ranks with higher download communication efficiency. \item We introduce a computationally fast SVD-based aggregation that avoids constructing the full-weight update.
+By employing singular value thresholding, it optimally selects the unified global adapter rank to balance performance and download communication efficiency. \item We provide empirical evidence, including a fine-grained layer-wise analysis, that demonstrates the low intrinsic dimensionality of the aggregated local adapters, revealing that some layers require ranks as low as 6--10, even when clients use ranks up to 64, thereby motivating low-rank unified global adapters. \item We compare and contrast various federated LoRA fine-tuning methods in literature where we empirically demonstrate that \texttt{FLoRIST} achieves higher download communication efficiency and comparable to superior performance than state-of-the-art methods such as FedIT, FFA-LoRA, FLoRA, and FlexLoRA across multiple datasets and LLM architectures. \end{enumerate}